nihal5617/Android-Study-Jams/README.md

 1. UI : The app has a good and interactive UI with splash screen.
 2. Constraint Layout : Most of the activities in the app uses a flexible constraint layout, which is easy to handle for different screen sizes.
 3. RecyclerView : To present the list of different stories we used the efficient recyclerview.
-4. Picsum Api : To recieve different pictures weused Picsum API
+4. Picsum Api : To recieve different pictures we used Picsum API
 5. Live Data , ViewModel & Room Database : It is used to store and update the experience of the user and to store that data